Roboy/dcmotoruartinterface/README.md

 ### Description ###
 The dcmotorUARTInterface is a command line interface for low-level communication with the dc motors via UART.
-It works through driver library libserial.
+It works through driver library [libserial](http://sourceforge.net/projects/libserial/)

 ### Dependencies ###
 install libserial (on linux) via: